 Course Design Institute for Graduate Students and Postdoctoral Scholars

-The Course Design Institute for Graduate Students and Postdoctoral Scholars (GradCDI) is a six-week course design series for graduate students and postdocs, in which you'll produce a syllabus draft using evidence-based frameworks.
+The Course Design Institute for Graduate Students and Postdoctoral Scholars (GradCDI) is a week-long course design intensive for graduate students and postdocs, in which you'll produce a course plan and syllabus draft using evidence-based frameworks.

-In this six-week series, you will build or revise a course syllabus using evidence-based frameworks.
-This is also an opportunity to interrogate your own implicit understandings of learning and teaching and, potentially, develop new or additional ones.
+In this program you will build or revise a course plan and syllabus draft using evidence-based frameworks.
+This is also an opportunity to interrogate your own implicit understandings of learning and teaching and potentially develop new or additional ones.

 Course goals and learning outcomes

-Through active engagement and successful completion of this series, participants will be able to:
+Through active engagement and successful completion of this program, participants will be able to:

 - Articulate learning goals and learning objectives that are specific, measurable, achievable, relevant, and time-bound.